framely/community/docs/reference/annotations/valuerec.md

 When a slot has a large set of potentially valid values from user side, but much more restrictive set servable from business side, it is very useful to inform user as early as possible the acceptable ones per business logic.
 Value recommendation is one way of communicate such restriction so that user can pick from a smaller set of values that is pre-approved by business, instead of go through multiple round of trial and error.

 Value recommendation is rather complex conversational component, consist of
-- **Source**, where builder can specify a code expression or skill that return a list of value of the target type.
+- **Source**: where builder can specify a code expression or skill that return a list of value of the target type.

-- **Paging behavior**, when list is long, it is important to support "page" navigation like interactions:
+- **Paging behavior**: when list is long, it is important to support "page" navigation like interactions:
-  - *"is there more options?"* for next page
+  - *"Is there more options?"* for next page.
-  - *"can you go back?
+  - *"Can you go back?
 I like to see these options again."* for previous page.

-- **Item picking**, provide the ability to deal with selection expressions both by index or by name:
+- **Item picking**: provide the ability to deal with selection expressions both by index or by name:

 | Selection 	| Examples 	|
 |:--	|:---	|